Gitu-J/crime_arrest_analysis/README.md

 ## Project Overview
 This project analyzes crime patterns using Machine learning and big data.
+The models used are: Logistic regression, Decision trees, Random forest, Gradient boosted trees, and an unsupervised KMeans clustering
-The dataset was prepared in Excel and visualized using interactive dashboards.
+The dataset was prepared in Excel, analysed in google colab and visualized using interactive dashboards.

 ## Files Included
 - tableau/crime_dashboard.twbx – Tableau packaged workbook